The-Monkeys-and-MAUD/MonkeytestJS/README.md

 })(this);
 ```

-If desired, you may use a JSON file named `config.json` instead - to do this:

-1. Populate your `config.json` with content in the same structure as shown above but without the javascript wrapper.
-2. Delete the reference to `config.js` in the supplied `index.html` file.

-> **Note**: Using a JSON file has the drawback of not working from the local filesystem because it requires an AJAX
-> request to load the JSON file; therefore if you're not running your own local webserver for development then you'll
-> need to go with the default `config.js` approach.

 In a test, the config settings are accessible through the `config` property.
 For example, this setting in **/config.js**

 ```javascript